Rectangle 19 1

 In the event that you are in need of a faster visa processing timeline, most visa centres outside the UK offer settlement priority service.
 At every stage of the decision-making process, your UK Proposed Civil Partner Visa application will be placed in the front of the queue.
 It normally takes 30 working days to process a UK Proposed Civil Partner Visa via the Settlement Priority Visa Service.
 If the visa application is well-prepared, the process can be sped up.

 From within the UK, you will be able to choose between two processing timelines when applying to switch into or extend your Proposed Civil Partner Visa status.
-Your in-country application will be decided within 8 weeks if you apply via the Standard Service.
+Your in-country application will be decided within eight weeks if you apply via the Standard Service.
 In most cases, you will receive a decision on the next working day after providing your biometric information if you apply through the Super Priority Service.

 How Can We Extend Our Proposed Civil Partner Visa?

-A Proposed Civil Partner Visa can be extended for a maximum of 6 months if there is good demonstrable reason why the proposed civil ceremony has not taken place within 6 months of arrival.
+A Proposed Civil Partner Visa can be extended for a maximum of six months if there is good demonstrable reason why the proposed civil ceremony has not taken place within 6 months of arrival.
 Once the civil ceremony has concluded, you will need to apply for a Civil Partner Visa.
 This can be done from outside of the country and it is also possible to switch your Proposed Civil Partner Visa to a Civil Partner Visa whilst in the UK subject to meeting certain UKVI criteria

 Our expert team can provide you with further guidance about switching visas after marriage.